 The Company participates in certain commercial loan programs with members of the Company's independent wholesale distribution chain.
 Under these programs, the Company provides a significant amount of the funds that independent financiers then lend to distributors to finance retail inventories of our products.
 In addition, the Company has entered into direct commercial loan arrangements with distributors, communities and developers under which the Company provides funds for financing homes (see Note 7 to the Consolidated Financial Statements).
-While a large portion of our commercial loans receivable balance was received in the prior fiscal year, we continue to expand and grow these lending programs.
 The Company's involvement in commercial loans has increased the availability of manufactured home financing to distributors and users of our products.
-We believe that our participation in wholesale financing is helpful to retailers, communities and developers and allows our homes additional opportunities for exposure to potential home buyers.
+The Company believes that our participation in wholesale financing is helpful to retailers, communities and developers and allows our homes additional opportunities for exposure to potential home buyers.
 These initiatives support the Company's ongoing efforts to expand our distribution base in all of our markets with existing and new customers.
 However, the initiatives expose the Company to risks associated with the creditworthiness of certain customers and business partners, including independent retailers, developers, communities and inventory financing partners.

 Restrictive underwriting guidelines, irregular appraisal processes, higher interest rates compared to site-built homes, regulatory burdens, a limited number of institutions lending to manufactured home buyers and limited secondary market availability for manufactured home loans have been significant constraints to industry growth.
-We are working directly with other industry participants to develop manufactured home consumer financing loan portfolios to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
+The Company is working directly with other industry participants to develop manufactured home consumer financing loan portfolios to attract industry financiers interested in furthering or expanding lending opportunities in the industry.
 Additionally, we continue to invest in community-based lending initiatives that provide home-only financing to new residents of certain manufactured home communities.
-Our mortgage subsidiary has developed and invests in home-only lending programs to grow sales of homes through traditional distribution points as well.
-We believe that growing our participation in home-only lending may provide additional sales growth opportunities for our factory-built housing operations.
+Our mortgage subsidiary also develops and invests in home-only lending programs to grow sales of homes through traditional distribution points.
+The Company believes that growing our participation in home-only lending may provide additional sales growth opportunities for our factory-built housing operations.

-We are also working through industry trade associations to encourage favorable legislative and Government-Sponsored Enterprise ("GSE") action to address the mortgage financing needs of potential buyers of affordable homes.
-Federal law requires the GSEs to issue a regulation to implement the "Duty to Serve" requirements specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
-In December 2017, FNMA and FHLMC released their final Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
+The Company is also working through industry trade associations to encourage favorable legislative and Government-Sponsored Enterprise ("GSE") action to address the mortgage financing needs of potential buyers of affordable homes.
+Federal law requires the GSEs to implement the "Duty to Serve" requirements specified in the Federal Housing Enterprises Financial Safety and Soundness Act of 1992, as amended by the Housing and Economic Recovery Act of 2008.
+In December 2017, Fannie Mae and Freddie Mac released their final Underserved Markets Plan that describes, with specificity, the actions they will take over a three-year period to fulfill the "Duty to Serve" obligation.
 These plans became effective on January 1, 2018.
-Each of the three-year plans is intended to establish steps to ensure home-only loans can be purchased in bulk prior to proceeding with a pilot program to purchase these loans.
-Expansion of the secondary market for home-only lending through the GSEs could provide further demand for housing, as lending options would likely become more available to home buyers.
+Each of the three-year plans offers an enhanced mortgage loan product through their "MH Advantage" and "ChoiceHome" programs that began in the latter part of calendar 2018, and establishes a pilot program to purchase home-only loans that may commence in calendar year 2019.
+Expansion of the secondary market for lending through the GSEs could support further demand for housing, as lending options would likely become more available to home buyers.
 Although some limited progress has been made in the area, meaningful positive impact in the form of increased home orders has yet to be realized.